m1rp/11ty-blog/src/posts/url-shortener.md

 That's pretty much it for the code.

-You can try it out for yourself by [cloning the git repo](https://github.com/m1rp/url-shortener-example/tree/master)
+You can try it out for yourself by [cloning the repo on Github](https://github.com/m1rp/url-shortener-example/tree/master)

-<h2 id="ops">The deployment </h2>
+<h2 id="ops">The Deployment </h2>

 Let's set up or database, to do that we're going to go to [https://www.mongodb.com/cloud/atlas](https://www.mongodb.com/cloud/atlas) and set up a free account.

 Once that is done, we need to create a user to read from and write to our database.
 We can give a username and password.
 Then we go back to our cluster dashboard and setup a connection.
 We'll chose the option to connect our application, this will provide us with a code snippet to add to our application.
-We've already added the snippet so we need to add our user, password and endpoint to our env variables.
+We've already added the snippet so we need to add our user, password and endpoint to our ENV variables.

-Now to deploy our service to [heroku](https://www.heroku.com).
+Now to deploy our service to [Heroku](https://www.heroku.com).

 We can start by creating a free account on their homepage.
-Once that is done, I'd advise either using [Heroku's CLI](https://devcenter.heroku.com/articles/heroku-cli), or going to the "Deploy" page and selection the deployoment method that allows us to connect to github and automate our deployement process.
+Once that is done, I'd advise either using [Heroku's CLI](https://devcenter.heroku.com/articles/heroku-cli), or going to the "Deploy" page and selection the deployment method that allows you to connect to Github (this will allow you to automate your deployment process).

 Nearly there, not much left to configure!
 We need to add some Config Vars in the settings page.
-There are at least four that we need to provide, we defined them earlier in our app.
-Three variables for connecting to the database, and one to specify the base URL of our shortened link
+There are at least 4 that you'll need to provide, we defined them earlier in our app.
+3 variables for connecting to the database, and one to specify the base URL of our shortened link

 ```json
 BASE_URL=mysite.com/short-links/